Spinal open books and symplectic fillings with exotic fibers: Construction of strong fillings

-By Observation \ref{obs: qpsurface} and Theorem \ref{thm: sympl_complex}, we know that $S'\cup \sqcup_{n} \bD^2$ is isotopic to a complex curve in $\bD^4$, which we denote as $\mathcal{S}$.
-Applying Theorem \ref{thm: complement_stein}, we obtain that $E_1$, the complement of $\mathcal{S}$ in $\bD^4$, is Stein.
-Then, as $E$ is obtained by attaching Weinstein handles to $E_1$, corresponding to vanishing cycles, $E$ is Stein as well.
-Note that by the proof of Lemma 1 in \cite{simha}, we may pick the new plurisubharmonic function given in Theorem \ref{thm: complement_stein} to have a level set whose contact structure agrees with the boundary of the complement of the neighborhood of $\mathcal{S}$ in $\bD^4$, which by construction is the contact structure supported by the given spinal open book decomposition that we desire. \end{proof}
+Finally, as $E$ is obtained by attaching Weinstein handles to $E_1$, corresponding to vanishing cycles, $E$ is Stein as well and the boundary contact structure is supported by the induced spinal open book. \end{proof}